Develop recipes for people who live with allergies. Keep the kitchen free from gluten, peanuts, soy, dairy, and eggs.

 Pecans are grown across the southern states of the U.S. and in Mexico.
-For the cookies and granola, we have recently begun purchasing pecans directly from Green Valley Pecan Company in southern Arizona.
+For the cookies and granola, we purchase pecans directly from Green Valley Pecan Company in southern Arizona.
 They're the best!
 For the pecan butter, the nuts undergo quite a process, including soaking overnight, dehydrating all day, toasting, and finally blending and blending into a butter.

 The organic maple syrup is from Maple Valley Co-op.
 The co-op’s farmers are small to mid-sized U.S. families.
 Maple Valley Co-op is committed to sustaining family farms and paying farmers a fair price for their products.

-The honey in your Maple Pecan NeedACookies is raw wildflower honey from Spokane’s caring, local, licensed beekeepers.
-Honey is the only reason the Maple Pecan cookie is not Vegan.
+The honey in your Maple Pecan NeedaCookies is raw wildflower honey from Spokane’s caring, local, licensed beekeepers.
+Honey is the only reason some of our products are not Vegan.

 Unsulfured molasses is made by boiling and concentrating sugar cane juice, to create the sweet, flavorful syrup.
 Unlike cane sugar, molasses is rich in vitamins and minerals.

 Ginger is a major player in the Triple Ginger cookie, where it is used in three forms: candied ginger from Fiji, organic ginger powder, and pure ginger extract.
 Ginger is known to aid digestion, and studies have shown it to have numerous health benefits.